doingWork234/MATLAB-Propeller-Generator/README.md

 - Watertight surface generation
 - Solid body export

+## Limitations
+- OpenProp only utilises 6-series NACA aerofoils since they favor laminar flow regions and low drag.
+Hence, the foils can not be changed much.
+However, the shape and design can be modified through the thickness distribution variable: t0oc0 and defining the blade twist distribution using VARING

 ## Files included
 - Input example file for an EDF type propeller generation
 - Main Script file that utilises the input and the OpenProp SourceCode file

 ## Steps to Use
 1. Download the .m files from this repository